MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/troubleshooting.md

 This article explains how to determine, diagnose, and fix issues that you might encounter when using Microsoft Graph PowerShell.

-Before troubleshooting any errors, always ensure that you are running the most recent version of the SDK.
-To the SDK version you are running, run:
+Before troubleshooting any errors, always ensure that you're running the most recent version of the SDK.
+To get the SDK version you're running, run:

 ```powershell
 Get-InstalledModule